Astropad Slate Alternative for Windows, Linux & Android

 Astropad Slate workflow overview showing an iPad and Apple Pencil connected to a Mac-focused setup

-If you are new to both products, here is the shortest useful distinction:
+If you are new to both, here is the shortest useful distinction:

 Quick Answer

-If you already use a Mac + iPad workflow and want Astropad Slate’s Mac-focused cursor control experience, Slate can be a reasonable fit.
+If you already use a Mac + iPad workflow and want a Mac-first pen tablet, Astropad Slate fits that specific case.

 Why People Search for an Astropad Slate Alternative